Shopify/shop-minis/navigation-with-deeplinks/README.md

 # Navigation with Deeplinks - Shop Mini Demo

 A comprehensive demonstration of navigation patterns, view transitions, and deeplinking in Shop Minis.
-This example showcases best practices for building mobile-first navigation experiences within the Shopify Shop App.
+This example showcases best practices for building mobile-first navigation experiences within the Shop App.

 ## Features